Tiny Thompson: Boston Bruins

 Thompson began his National Hockey League (NHL) career with the Boston Bruins in the 1928–29 season after his contract was purchased by Boston manager Art Ross.
 Despite having never seen Thompson play, Ross had heard about Thompson's good reputation in Minnesota.
 In his first game, he posted a shutout, becoming the only Hockey Hall of Fame goaltender to accomplish this feat.
-In his first season, he appeared in all 44 of the Bruins' games, posting 12 shutouts and a 1.15 goals-against average, the fourth-lowest goals-against average in NHL history to date, fourth to Alec Connell's 1.12 GAA and George Hainsworth's 1.05 and 0.98 GAA.
+In his first season, he appeared in all 44 of the Bruins' games, posting 12 shutouts and a 1.15 goals-against average, the fourth-lowest goals-against average in NHL history to date, behind Alec Connell's 1.12 GAA and George Hainsworth's 1.05 and 0.98 GAA.
 Hainsworth set his record that same season.
 Placing first in the American Division, the Bruins had a perfect record in the playoffs en route to their first Stanley Cup victory, defeating the Montreal Canadiens and the New York Rangers.
 Thompson recorded three shutouts in the five playoff games, and allowed only three goals.
-Tiny faced his brother Paul Thompson in the 1929 Stanley Cup Finals, marking the first time a set of brothers faced each other in a goaltender-forward combination in Stanley Cup Finals history.
+Tiny faced his brother Paul Thompson in the 1929 Stanley Cup Final, marking the first time a set of brothers faced each other in a goaltender-forward combination in Stanley Cup Final history.
 Tiny said of the matchup: "When I played goal for Boston against Paul (in) the final of 1929, he was just a rookie.
 It was really no contest."

 The following season, Thompson again appeared in all of the Bruins' 44 games, posting three shutouts and a 2.19 goals-against average.
 The league changed its rules on forward passing, which resulted in a sharp increase in goal-scoring.
 Boston won all but six games, finishing with a 38–5–1 record, the best winning percentage for any team in a season.
 Surrendering only 98 goals, Thompson bested Chicago goaltender Charlie Gardiner to win the first of his four Vezina Trophies.
 The Vezina Trophy is awarded to the league's top goaltender, which was determined prior to the 1981–82 season by number of goals surrendered by goaltenders who had played a minimum number of games.
-In the playoffs, however, they suffered their first two-game losing streak, as they were swept 2–0 by the Canadiens in the Stanley Cup finals.
+In the playoffs, however, they suffered their first two-game losing streak, as they were swept 2–0 by the Canadiens in the Stanley Cup Final.
 Earlier in the playoffs, Thompson's winning streak of seven playoff games was snapped; it remains, as of 2014, the longest playoff winning streak to start a career.